quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 # Version Information {#vers-info}

-During the handshake, endpoints will exchange Version Information, which consists of a chosen version and a list of available versions.
+During the handshake, endpoints will exchange Version Information, which consists of a Chosen Version and a list of available versions.
 Any version of QUIC that supports this mechanism MUST provide a mechanism to exchange Version Information in both directions during the handshake, such that this data is authenticated.